Yandomith/HWsite/README.md

 - [Questions](#questions)

 ## Installation
-NO Installation needed Visit Site and use it
+NO Installation needed Visit Site (yandosmith.com.np) and use it

 ## Usage
-Fill Up the Details according to your need and intrest.
+Fill Up the Details according to your need.

 ## Features
 Full controll over the Writing and Text Designes